 Decomposition is part of the nutrient cycle and its rate determines carbon balance of a particular ecosystem.
 Being an important part of ecological studies, decomposition rate is commonly one of the monitoring programs of field stations.
-The focus of our research was to estimate the decomposition rates in major ecosystems types in middle taiga zone of Western Siberia.
-For this purpose, the classical approach of litter bags was used, including standard litter type (tea) and native litters in natural as well as in experimental conditions (temperature raise).
+The focus of our research was to estimate the decomposition dynamics in major ecosystems types in middle taiga zone of Western Siberia.
+The classical approach of litter bags was used, including standard litter type (tea) and native litters in natural as well as in experimental conditions (temperature raise by Open Top Chambers).

 0. The decomposition rate studies were initiated in 2010 in Mukhrino Field Station (and several years earlier in other locations in vicinity of Khanty-Mansiysk) by the Institute of Soil Science and Agrochemistry (Novosibirsk), these data are currently unavailable to us but could be found upon personal contact.

 The decomposition rate experiments by MFS team were started in 2016 as follows:

 - The first series of experiments was initiated with TeaComposition initiative (Djukic et al., 2018) where standard green and roiboos teas were used to estimate decomposition rates in three vegetation types for 4 years.

 - The series of native litter types (totally 11 types, for 4 years of extraction) was initiated in Autumn 2016 following the TeaComposition protocols, in the same vegetation types.
 This series was fulfilled by the same amount and types of litter in 2017 and 2018, to follow the inter-annual dynamics of decomposition.
 We intend to initiate these series for 5 years to cover inter-annual dynamics.
 Also, in 2018 we have buried an enlarge series of native litters of 3 plants for 10 extraction years, which would allow to observe decomposition dynamics for longer time compared to short (4 years) period.
 The native litters were: Pinus sibirica needles, Betula pubescens leaves, Populus tremula leaves (coniferous forest); Scheuchzeria palustre leaves, Eriophorum vaginatum leaves, Carex limosa leaves, Sphagnum balticum upper parts (bog hollow); Ledum palustre leaves, Chamaedaphne calyculata leaves, Rubus chamaemorus leaves, Sphagnum fuscum upper parts (treed bog).